jeffpar/pcjs/tools/pc/README.md

 After the machine finishes booting (about 5 seconds), you should see the familiar DOS "C>" prompt.

+Besides a machine name and a directory name, you can also specify a third argument, which is an initial DOS command or program to run:

+    % pc.js ibm5160 empty "dir *.*"
+    [Press CTRL-D to enter command mode]

+    Volume in drive C is EMPTY
+    Directory of  C:\

+    README   TXT       30   9-07-23   9:24a
+            1 File(s)  10473472 bytes free
+    C>type readme.txt
+    A conveniently empty folder.

+    C>type autoexec.bat
+    @ECHO OFF
+    PATH C:\
+    dir *.*

+If you omit the machine name, it defaults to `compaq386` (a machine which also starts up faster because it includes a state file that bypasses the power-on tests and floppy boot sequence).
+And if you omit the directory name, it defaults to the current directory -- which is why, if you run `pc.js` from the `/tools/pc` folder, you will likely see this error message:

+    % pc.js
+    pc.js v3.00
+    Copyright © 2012-2023 Jeff Parsons <Jeff@pcjs.org>
+    error: file(s) too large (32536576 bytes total, 10653696 bytes maximum)
+    error: unable to build drive

+because all the files in the `/tools/pc` folder won't fit on the 10Mb disk image that `pc.js` builds by default.
+Specify a folder (or `cd` to a folder) that contains files you actually want to access from DOS.

-To destroy the machine, type `quit` at the DOS prompt, or press CTRL-D to enter the PCjs debugger.
+To destroy the machine, type `QUIT` at the DOS prompt, or press CTRL-D to enter command mode and access the PCjs debugger.
 From there, you can inspect the machine with a variety of debugger commands ("?" will give you a list), or you can press CTRL-C to terminate `pc.js`.

 This utility is very much a "work-in-progress" and is intended for development work and testing only.
 Also, since it is "headless", you will not see any output from the machine when running any software that writes directly to video memory.